 - Synthetic diamonds: If you own one of these, your diamond was formed in a lab.
 Yes, it will resemble diamonds in how they look and feel.
 They even have similar chemical features.
 But a diamond that’s not completely natural will be worth much less than the real thing; up to 30% less.

 - Cubic zirconium: This stone is synthetic and it’s produced in different colors, white as well.
 You can often recognize it by the fact that it will show scratches.
 They don’t cost much and you won’t get much if you were to try and sell it.

 - White sapphire: You may be used to black, pink, and red sapphires, but you do get white ones too.
 This is a gem worth keeping because it’s still very valuable.
 It’s also very durable, so if your stone turns out to be a sapphire it’s not all bad news.

 - White topaz: Once again you’re probably used to this stone in other colors such as gray, brown, or red.
 But there are also some white topaz stones on the market and it’s easy to confuse them with diamonds.
 It’s still valuable, but of course, it’s not as durable as a real diamond.
 It will scratch easily.

 - Moissanite: Here you still have a valuable stone because moissanite is rare and it’s also quite impressive.
 You can recognize this gem by the rainbow colors it will produce in its sparkle, rather than the white and grey synonymous with diamonds.

-Whether you’re inheriting a diamond, planning on buying one for yourself or shopping for an engagement ring, it’s vital to know a little about these stones.
+Whether you’re inheriting a diamond, planning on buying one for yourself, or shopping for an engagement ring, it’s vital to know a little about these stones.
 Know how to handle the situation, such as ensuring it and even maintaining it.
-We also suggest you get a certification of your diamond, so you know its real value.
+We also suggest you get a certification of your diamond, so you know its real diamond price.
 If you have any more tips for other consumers about testing or caring for their diamonds, please leave a comment below.